-SPC Library Libguide for APA Required or Optional: Required Edition: 7th Notes
+SPC Library Libguide for APA Edition: 7th Notes

-- (https://spcollege.libguides.com/hecapa) - Please note: Materials provided via MyCourses are copyrighted and for personal and educational use only during the course.
+- https://spcollege.libguides.com/hecapa - Please note: Materials provided via MyCourses are copyrighted and for personal and educational use only during the course.

 Grading Scale

 General Policies Regarding Grading:

 Points earned are meant to be a reflection of the relevance, quality and completeness of each student's work on assigned learning activities in the course.